dataware-tools/app-template-nextjs/README.md

 ```

 Open http://localhost:3000/{homepage} with your browser to see the result.

+(If you configured `homepage` property of `package.json` to `app-template-nextjs` , you should open http://localhost:3000/app-template-nextjs)

 You can start editing the page by modifying `pages/*.tsx`, `components/*.tsx`.
 The page auto-updates as you edit the file.